On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games

-\Cref{theo:NFCE-PSPACEh} combined with \Cref{theo:Nash-ExistRCom} reveal a surprising complexity reversal: although optimal correlated equilibria are easier to compute than optimal Nash in normal-form games, the opposite is true in extensive-form games—where computing optimal correlated equilibria is provably harder, challenging the longstanding expectation that optimal Nash equilibria are inherently more complex~\cite{papadimitriou2008computing,gilboa-zemel-89}.
+The combination of \Cref{thm:MaxNFCEisPspace-hard,thm:MaxNashisER-complete} reveals a surprising complexity reversal.
+Although optimal correlated equilibria are easier to compute than optimal Nash in normal-form games, the opposite is true in extensive-form games, where computing optimal correlated equilibria is harder, challenging the longstanding expectation that optimal Nash equilibria are inherently more complex~\cite{papadimitriou2008computing,gilboa-zemel-89}.

-The second part of our contributions establishes complexity upper bounds for the \textsc{Threshold} problem across several equilibrium concepts, thereby yielding exact complexity for all equilibria but \NFCE.
+The second part of our contributions establishes complexity upper bounds for the \Threshold problem across several equilibrium concepts, thereby yielding exact complexity for all equilibria but \NFCE.
 In particular, we introduce a succinct representation of optimal \EFCE in multiplayer stochastic extensive-form games.
-As discussed earlier, our constructions adds to understanding of the representational complexity, also known as strategy complexity~\cite{KMSHT25,shirmohammadi2023beginner,KieferMSTW20}, of optimal correlated equilibria in extensive-form games, furthering the discussion initiated in~\cite{papadimitriou2008computing}.
-Combined with the hardness result of Von Stengel and Forges~\cite{von2008extensive}, our matching upper bound leads to \NP-completeness.
+As discussed earlier, our constructions add to the understanding of the representational complexity, also known as strategy complexity~\cite{KMSHT25,shirmohammadi2023beginner,KieferMSTW20}, of optimal correlated equilibria in extensive-form games, furthering the discussion initiated by~\citet{papadimitriou2008computing}.
+Combined with the hardness result of \citet{von2008extensive}, our matching upper bound leads to \np-completeness.

-By adapting our techniques, we derive corresponding tight complexity classifications for all correlated equilibria, except \NFCE, as stated in the following theorem:
+In \Cref{sec:Overview EFCE}, we derive corresponding tight complexity classifications for all correlated equilibria except \NFCE, as stated in the following theorem: